ankith26/My-PyChess/README.md

 3) Improvise the GUI in many places.

-4) Improve the TextBox in the online menu
+4) Improve the TextBox in the online menu.

+5) Save games in PGN format.

 - There are many more in this list, but if you have any ideas, bug-reports or suggestions, feel free to use the issues section to communicate with me.